Bachelor-Alz/.github/profile/README.md

 # Health Monitoring System

-This GitHub organization hosts the repositories for a **Health Monitoring System** designed for elderly care.
+This GitHub organisation hosts the repositories for a **Health Monitoring System** designed for elderly care.

 ## About the Project